green fern in clay pot on desk in office for narcissistic abuse therapy in Concord, NC

 back female with bright red hair and smile blue dress standing in front of blue cement wall after therapy session for narcissistic abuse in Concord, NC

-How therapy for narcissistic abuse can help you!
+How therapy for narcissistic abuse recovery can help you!

 You never have to stay anywhere that causes you pain.
 But stepping away can be the most difficult thing you ever do.
 And the healing?
 That takes courage many struggle to find.
 But you don’t have to do it alone.
 I am here for you!